ceisenach/torchkit/README.md

 Some new tasks to test out RL algorithms:
  - Nav2D (from [1])
  - Optimial production problems (from [2])

+## experiments
+While not a python package, we describe the experiment runner mechanism in detail.
+The experiment runner script, `bin/run_experiment.py`, is used to run batch experiments using a fixed set of seeds (for reproducibility).

+In this directory, there are several `.json` files containing *experiment descriptions* along with a set of random seeds (`seeds.txt`).
+The results of these experiments can be found in [2].

 ## model